serhii-untilov/parser1Cv7/README.md

     ```
     run.cmd
     ```
-11. Output files will be in parser1Cv7\outp\ directory.
+11. Output files will be in outp\ directory.

 12. To make executable file for Windows run
     ```
     build.cmd
     ```
-    That makes the parser1Cv7.exe file.
+    That makes the dist\parser1Cv7.exe file.